jacksonWiller/ArdaPlaceCustomersMicroservice/README.md

-# ArdaPlace Catalog Microservice
+# ArdaPlace Customers Microservice

-Welcome to the **ArdaPlace Catalog Microservice**!
-This microservice is a key component of the ArdaPlace E-commerce Project, designed to manage and serve product catalog data efficiently.
+Welcome to the **ArdaPlace Customers Microservice**!
+This microservice is a key component of the ArdaPlace E-commerce Project, designed to manage and serve customer data efficiently.

 ## About the Repository